martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clear, concise, and maintainable code.
 Avoid unnecessary complexity; it often leads to bugs and hinders future development.
 Remember that what you build today may be read, modified, and understood by others tomorrow, or even yourself months from now.
 So, invest time in crafting elegant solutions that solve problems directly and intuitively."

 In practice, this means adhering to principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).
 Writing modular, well-documented code with appropriate error handling is also part of this wisdom.
 Lastly, continuous learning and adaptation to new technologies and best practices are essential for any programmer's journey.

+# 2024-01-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clean, simple, and readable code that others (and your future self) can easily understand and maintain.
+Complexity may seem impressive, but it often leads to bugs, inefficiencies, and unnecessary headaches.
+Remember, a program that's easy to read and reason about is a program that's easier to debug, extend, and refactor when needed."